The Best Substitutes For Mustard Oil

 Prickly oil or peppercorn oil should be used sparingly.
 While the pungent flavors are delicious and powerful, that power comes at a price.
 It might eventually have a numbing effect on your tongue.
 Try not to overdo it, and supplement with vegetable oil if possible.

-Related Posts 4 Substitutes for Strained Tomatoes
+Related Posts The Best 16 Substitutes for Accent Seasoning

 Sesame Oil